How to install Azion Bot Manager Lite from Azion Marketplace

 - On the Marketplace’s homepage, select the integration’s card.

-- Once the integration’s page opens, click the Get It Now button, at the bottom-right corner of the page.
+- Once the integration’s page opens, click the Install button in the bottom-right corner of the page.

 A successful message appears to confirm your integration is installed.